exonum/exonum-doc/src/architecture/services.md

 ### Data Schema

 Usually, a service needs to persist some data.
-For example, the demo service persists account balances, which are changed by transfer and issuance transactions.
+For example, in our [sample service][demo-service] we persist account balances, which are changed by transfer and issuance transactions.

 Exonum persists blockchain state in a global key-value storage implemented with [RocksDB][rocksdb].
 Each service needs to define a